NextGen Gallery Alternate Integration Method (Method 2)

 There are two ways to integration WP eStore with the NextGen Gallery plugin.
-The preferred way of integrating NextGen Gallery plugin is explain on the following page:
+Each of these two methods have pros and cons.
+Depending on what you want, one might work out better than the other.

-The only issue with that integration method is that you manually have to configure every product separately which can be a tedious task.
-So for people who are not really that concerned about the security of the digital image (e.g. if you are selling prints of wedding photos) there is an alternate way of integrating NextGen Gallery with eStore whereby you don’t have to manually configure every product.
+The only issue with method 1 is that you manually have to configure every product separately which is not ideal for some users.
+So for people who are not really that concerned about the security of the digital image (example, if you are selling prints of wedding photos) the method 2 (alternate way of integrating NextGen Gallery) works out better as you don’t have to manually configure every product.

 The aim of this integration is that you will configure one product with the price, variation, shipping etc options that you prefer and then use that product’s information as a template to create a “Buy Now” button for every image in your gallery.
 The name of the product will be dynamically changed to the “alt text” of the image on a per image basis and upon purchase the “image url” for that image from the NextGen gallery will be given as a download.